ProtoMD: A Prototyping Toolkit for Multiscale Molecular Dynamics: Design and implementation

-\subsection{Coevolution Integration}
+\subsection{Coevolution integration}

 The \emph{Integrator} class performs the time evolution of the system with the application of the classical propagator $\Gamma(t_{n+1})=e^{i\mathcal{L}t}\Gamma(t_{n})$.
-The \emph{Integrator} currently has two concrete implementations actualizing the physical ideas presented in \ref{sec:method}: the LangevinIntegrator implements the ideas presented in \ref{sub:Multiscale-Factorization} while the FactorizationIntegrator implements the ideas presented in \ref{sub:Multiscale-Perturbation}.
-In principle, one can implement a custom integrator that uses the Euler, Velocity Verlet, etc. scheme for solving the CG dynamical equations of choice.
+The \emph{Integrator} currently has two concrete implementations actualizing the physical ideas presented in sec. (\ref{sec:Theoretical-Framework}): the LangevinIntegrator implements the concepts presented in sec. (\ref{sub:Multiscale-Factorization}) while the FactorizationIntegrator implements those presented in sec. (\ref{sub:Multiscale-Perturbation}).

-\subsection{Key Objects and Packages}
+\subsection{Key objects and packages}

-\TkName consists of a number objects, the key constituents are discussed here, and are displayed in Fig. (\ref{fig:UML-diagram}).
+\emph{ProtoMD} consists of a number objects, the key constituents are discussed here, and are displayed in Fig. (\ref{fig:UML-diagram}).

 The principle object is conveniently called the \emph{System}.
-This object manages the state of the simulation and is roughly analogous to OpenGL context.
+This object manages the state of the simulation and is roughly analogous to OpenGL context (Fig. (\ref{fig:openGL})).
 All state variables are contained entirely in the System.
 Additionally, all other objects are contained within the System.

 \subparagraph{system.System}